dart-lang/site-www/src/language/concurrency.md

 </style>

-Concurrent programming in Dart refers to both asynchronous APIs, like `Future` and `Stream`, and `isolates`, which allow you to move processes to separate cores.
+Concurrent programming in Dart refers to both asynchronous APIs, like `Future` and `Stream`, and *isolates*, which allow you to move processes to separate cores.
 All Dart code runs in isolates.

 An isolate is like a small space on your machine that has its own isolated memory.
-If you’re coming from another language that supports multiple threads, you’ll find that isolates are similar, but are crucially different in that isolates can’t share memory.
-Most Dart apps run all their code in a single isolate, the main isolate, but you can create more isolates if you need them.
+If you’re familiar with languages that supports multiple threads, you’ll find that isolates are similar.
+The crucial difference, though, is that isolates can’t share memory.

+All Dart apps start by running all their code in a single isolate, the main isolate.
+You can then create more isolates if you need them.
-When you spawn a new isolate, it will have its own isolated memory heap, and it will have its own event loop.
+When you spawn a new isolate, it has its own isolated memory heap, and its own event loop.
 The event loop is what makes asynchronous and concurrent programming possible in Dart.

 ## Event Loop

 Dart’s runtime model is based on an event loop.
-This event loop is responsible for executing the code of your program, collecting and processing events, running garbage collection processes, and more.
-As your application runs, all events are added to a queue, called the event queue.
-Events can be anything from requests to repaint the UI, to user taps and keystrokes, to i/o from the disk.
+The event loop is responsible for executing your program's code, collecting and processing events, running garbage collection processes, and more.

+As your application runs, all events are added to a queue, called the *event queue*.
+Events can be anything from requests to repaint the UI, to user taps and keystrokes, to I/O from the disk.
-Because your app can’t predict what order these events will happen, it runs this event loop that processes events in the order they're queued, one at a time.
+Because your app can’t predict what order events will happen, the event loop processes events in the order they're queued, one at a time.

 ![A figure showing events being fed, one by one, into the event loop](/assets/img/language/concurrency/event-loop.png)